ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/_includes/url.md

 * ```Url::Normalize(String) -> String?```

-Normalizes the URL in a robot-friendly way: converts the hostname into lowercase, strips out certain fragments, etc.
+Normalizes the URL in a robot-friendly way: converts the hostname into lowercase, strips out certain fragments, and so on.
-The normalization result depends only on the URL itself.
+The normalization result only depends on the URL itself.
 The normalization **DOES NOT** include operations depending on the external data: transformation based on duplicates, mirrors, etc.

 Returned value: